Saturday, November 9 | 8am-2pm

 Bringing pods in 5-gallon buckets may expedite processing.
 You may want to bring clean receptacles for the flour like large ziplock bags or large Tupperware containers.
 On average milled flour weighs 60 to 75% of the pod weight.

-We have a tiered price structure that encourages newcomers to try milling pods and discourages people from bringing huge amounts that slow the operation of the mills (See sidebar at right).
+We have a tiered price structure that encourages newcomers to try milling pods and discourages people from bringing huge amounts that slow the operation of the mills.

 Tucson Audubon's Mason Center